01 of 08

 The under-mount sink is a premium, clean-looking sink found most often in newer construction and remodels.
 They cannot be installed into plastic laminate or tile countertops.
 They can only be installed into solid-surface counters such as stone or synthetic composite tops such as Corian® or Silestone®.

 As the name suggests, these sinks mount from the underside of the counter.
 They are slightly larger than the opening of the top so that the countertop creates a slight lip or overhang over the sink bowl.
 The bathroom sink itself is typically made from porcelain-enameled cast iron, vitreous china, a metal such as copper or stainless steel, or out of a composite resin material.
 If the sink and the top are composite resin, then the sink can be manufactured integral with the top (like the "cultured marble" tops of old).
 Plumbing waste and supply lines are concealed in the vanity base.Continue to 8 of 8 below.

 08 of 08

 The vanity cabinet that supports most types of bathroom sinks (except for pedestal sinks) can be of many, many different styles.
-Vanity cabinets can range from very narrow, inexpensive cabinets to hold a small sink, to expansive double-wide cabinets to hold a double sink and countertop, to very expensive cabinetry that simulates the look of a fine piece of antique furniture.
+Vanity cabinets can range from very narrow, inexpensive cabinets that hold a small sink to expansive double-wide cabinets that hold a double sink and countertop to very expensive cabinetry that simulates the look of a fine piece of antique furniture.
 In each case, the cabinet conceals the drain waste pipes and water supply pipes within.

 The countertops covering the vanity cabinet and supporting the sink can be of many materials, including plastic laminate, ceramic tile, solid-surface or synthetic stone, or natural granite or quartz.